Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Related Work

-From a theoretical viewpoint, this principle naturally aligns with the generative nature of affective signals.
-Emotional expressions consist of a stable affective baseline and sparse transient bursts \cite{xinli}, corresponding to the low-rank and sparse components, respectively.
-Affective signals also exhibit temporal sparsity and spatial locality, as emotions are often activated only in a few key frames or localized regions~\cite{lin2021sparsesampling}. low-rank sparse modeling thus enhances the detection of such affective key events while maintaining global stability, and its inherent robustness mitigates noise and individual variability~\cite{zhang2023sparsedgcnn}.
-Overall, the low-rank sparse principle offers a theoretically grounded and structurally interpretable foundation for VAC, supporting unified modeling of both stable and transient emotional dynamics.
+From a theoretical viewpoint, the low-rank sparse principle naturally aligns with the generative nature of affective signals.
+Psychostatistical and affect theories suggest that emotional expressions consist of a stable affective baseline and sparse transient bursts \cite{xinli}, corresponding to the low-rank and sparse components, respectively.
+Affective signals also exhibit temporal sparsity and spatial locality, since emotions are often activated only in a few key frames or localized facial regions~\cite{lin2021sparsesampling}.
+Therefore, low-rank sparse modeling provides an interpretable mechanism to preserve global affective context (stability) while amplifying discriminative short-lived cues (reactivity), rather than forcing a single latent space to explain both.
+In addition, its inherent robustness can mitigate common nuisances in real-world videos, such as background clutter, illumination variations, and subject-dependent expression styles~\cite{zhang2023sparsedgcnn}.
+Overall, the low-rank sparse principle offers a theoretically grounded and structurally interpretable foundation for VAC, motivating our \name~to explicitly disentangle, propagate, and integrate stable and transient affective dynamics in a unified and robust manner.